dvukadinovic/globin/docs/source/user/installation.rst

 	pip3 install -e /path/to/package

-Since the package is wrapped around RH it requieres also and functional installation of the code which can be downloaded from ``here``.
+The package is based on the Python implementation of RH through the use of Cython language.
+Before using the **globin** you must also install and **pyrh** package from `here <https://gitlab.gwdg.de/dusan.vukadinovic01/pyrh>`_.

 Test
 ---------------

 To test the package, copy the sample files located in 'globin/test' directory and simply run ``python run.py``.
 In the terminal, it will write down the current progress of the test.
-Test results will then be writen inside `result` directory.
+Test results will then be writen inside `runs` directory under the sub-directory that was given in the ``run.py`` script.

 Dependencies
 ---------------